manticoresoftware/manticoresearch-php/docs/searchclass.md

 $search->search('find me')->get();
 ```

 It returns a [ResultSet](searchresults.md#resultset-object) object.

 ### match()

 Match is a simplified search method.
-The query string is interpreted as bag of words with OR as default operator.
+The query string is interpreted as a bag of words with OR as the default operator.

-The first parameter can be a query string
+The first parameter can be a query string:

 ```php
 $search->match('find me fast');